Why is this medication prescribed?

 The dose of potassium iodide you should take or give to your child depends on your age or your child's age.
 If potassium iodide is taken by a teenager between the ages of 12 to 18 years, the dose also depend on the teenager's weight.
 Check the package label to see what dose you should take yourself or give to your child.
 Ask your doctor, pharmacist, or public official if you have questions.

 Potassium iodide tablets can be crushed and mixed with water and certain other liquids including low-fat white or chocolate milk, flat soda, orange juice, raspberry syrup, or infant formula so that they can be given to children or people who cannot swallow tablets.
 Check the package label to find out how to make this mixture and how much of this mixture you should take or give to your child.
 If you do make a mixture, store it in the refrigerator and use it within 7 days.
-Throw away any unused mixture after 7 days.
+Dispose of any unused mixture after 7 days.

 Read the manufacturer's information for the patient carefully.
 Ask your doctor or pharmacist if you have any questions.